Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Fit procedure

 where $x=\mjj/\sqrt{s}$.
 This is from the same family of functional forms as deployed in previous dijet searches~\cite{atlas1dijet,atlas2dijet,cms1dijet,cms2dijet}.
 The parameters $P_3$ and $P_4$ are initially fixed to zero, but allowed to be nonzero if including them significantly improves the fit quality as quantified through a Fisher F-test~\cite{FisherTest}.
 All the $P_i$ selected by the F-test are allowed to freely float in the final fit.
 As the selection is done separately for each SR, the \cwola, \TNT, \cathode, and \quak~methods, this approach results in a distinct mass spectrum for the search in each SR.

 The F-test is repeated separately for each of these spectra.
 To assess the quality of the fit, the $\chi^2$ per degree of freedom is computed, and checked that it corresponds to a probability value $p > 0.05$ of the data arising from the background-only hypothesis.
 If the fit fails this quality check, the \mjj range of the fit is reduced and the fitting procedure is repeated until the quality criterion is reached.
 Alternate functional forms of the background parameterization were tried and used to test for biases due to the parameterization choice.
-It was found that the resulting bias on the inferred signal strength was 1 standard deviation ($\sigma$) or less, which was deemed acceptable.
+It was found that the resulting bias on the inferred signal strength was 1 $\sigma$ or less, which was deemed acceptable.
+More details on this study of potential fit bias are given in Appendix \ref{sec:fit_bias}.

 Evidence of a signal is determined from a likelihood ratio test \cite{CMS-NOTE-2011-005}, comparing a background-only fit to the data and a combined signal plus background fit.
 Upper limits are set using the profile likelihood ratio as the test statistic with the CL$_s$ criterion \cite{CLS1,CLS2}.
 Asymptotic formulae are used to simplify calculations \cite{Cowan:2010js}.
 The CMS analysis tool \textsc{Combine}~\cite{CAT-23-001}, which is based on the \textsc{RooFit}~\cite{Verkerke:2003ir} and \textsc{RooStats}~\cite{Moneta:2010pm} frameworks, is used for all statistical results.